jnnkB/jnnkB-Kosmopolitismus-im-Kontext-der-Klima-und-Umweltpolitik-Recherche/Recherche.md

 **Verwendung:** Warum haben alle Staaten eine Verantwortung in der Klima und Nachhaltigkeitspolitik?

+> There is a need for a shift towards a new epistemological outlook in which humankind is viewed as part of a complex and systematic totality of nature.

 ### Die westliche anthroprozentrische Sicht auf die Natur

+---

+### neu

+Nature should not be seen as a means to an end

+Genau das machen … mit der Parental Earth Ethics.

+Metapher über die Familie: Unterschiedliche Erfolg der KInder trotz gemeinsamem Ursprung

+> Denn die „Parental Earth Ethics" sei mehr als eine Umweltethik: erst das Zusammenspiel zwischen Sozialtheorien und ökologischem Denken werde dem „komplexen Netz des Seins" gerecht.

+> We propose parental earth ethics as a basic ethics that would offer a motivation for both a global environmental concern and a global redistribution of the wealth of nations.
+>
+> p.
+128

+> ethics that is adequate to tame the present arrogance of humans by which they treat the rest of nature as a means to their ends.

+---

 - beruht auf der jüdisch-christliche Sicht der Natur und der Sichtweise der klassischen Philosophen aus dem Antiken Griechenland